 - Breastfeeding mastitis (a blocked milk duct that becomes infected)

 - Fibrocystic tissue (painful, fluid-filled cysts not directly linked to cancer)

 - Side effects of certain medications (hormone medications, some heart medications, and some psychiatric medications)

 - Insufficient breast support

 In most cases, breast cancer tumors do not cause pain.
-That said, if you have unexplained breast pain that does not subside, or breast pain accompanied by redness, discharge, and fever, you should contact us for diagnosis and treatment.
+However, if you have unexplained breast pain that does not subside, or breast pain accompanied by redness, discharge, and fever, you should contact us for diagnosis and treatment